Petrified wood: Occurrences

 Petrified wood is found worldwide in sedimentary beds ranging in age from the Devonian (about 390 million years ago), when woody plants first appeared on dry land, to nearly the present.
 Petrified "forests" tend to be either entire ecosystems buried by volcanic eruptions, in which trunks often remain in their growth positions, or accumulations of drift wood in fluvial environments.
 Amethyst Ridge at Yellowstone National Park shows 27 successive forest ecosystems buried by eruptions, while Petrified Forest National Park is a particularly fine example of fluvial accumulations of driftwood.

 Volcanic ash is particularly suitable for preservation of wood, because large quantities of silica are released as the ash weathers.
 The presence of petrified wood in a sedimentary bed is often an indication of the presence of weathered volcanic ash.
 Petrified wood can also form in arkosic sediments, rich in feldspar and other minerals that release silica as they break down.
-The warm supermonsoon climates of the Carboniferous through Permian periods seem to have favored this process.
+The warm super monsoon climates of the Carboniferous through Permian periods seem to have favored this process.
 Preservation of petrified forests in volcanic ash beds is less affected by climate and preserves a greater diversity of species.

 Areas with a large number of petrified trees include: